CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-Making a website look nicer
+Making a website look more presentable by adding colours, layout and fonts.

 ## Question 6